SomiaNasir/Google-Data-Analytics-Capstone-Cyclistic-Case-Study/README.md

     ![image](https://user-images.githubusercontent.com/125132307/226212522-aec43490-5d86-4e2e-a92e-b3bf52050415.png)

-11. Columns that need to be removed are start_station_id and end_station_id.
+11. Columns that need to be removed are start_station_id and end_station_id as they do not add value to analysis of our current problem.
 Longitude and latitude location columns may not be used in analysis but can be used to visualise a map.

+### Data Cleaning
+1. All the rows having missing values are deleted.
+2. 3 more columns ride_length for duration of the trip, day_of_week and month are added.
+3. Trips with duration less than a minute are excluded.
+4. Total 1,453,790 rows are removed in this step.